Perry Mason (1957 TV series): Casting

 "Many were people I'd worked with in movies," said Gail Patrick Jackson.
 "They were grateful and delivered on time—and powerfully. … Gloria Henry, Vaughn Taylor, Hillary Brooke, John Archer, Morris Ankrum, Don Beddoe, Fay Wray, Olive Blakeney, Paul Fix, Addison Richards.
 We also had newcomers like Darryl Hickman, Barbara Eden.
 The trick was to only use them once a year.
 People like Fay Wray came back several times, but as other characters."

 Patrick made it a point to hire her Hollywood acting contemporaries whenever possible.
 Some were semiretired and financially well-off, but still enjoyed performing.
-Character actor George E. Stone was impoverished, and for years he appeared on Perry Mason regularly in minor roles until his health made it impossible for him to work any longer.
+Character actor George E. Stone was struggling financially after a series of medical procedures failed to improve his vision, and for years he appeared on Perry Mason (twice in character roles, then regularly as the court clerk) until his health made it impossible for him to work any longer.
 Patrick went to considerable lengths to find a part for an actress who had become paralyzed on one side; she played with her good side toward the camera.

 "This isn't being the least altruistic," Patrick said.
 "They are all fine performers and bring to the shows something interesting and vital—even when they only have one line."

+Patrick also accommodated Raymond Burr, when he had to miss a month's work in 1962 for a surgical procedure.
+Four episodes were filmed with guest stars—in succession, Bette Davis, Michael Rennie, Hugh O'Brian, and Walter Pidgeon—who carried most of the action.
+Burr filmed a few scenes for each episode before reporting for surgery.
+Burr also missed two episodes in Season Eight; Michael Connors and Barry Sullivan substituted for him.

 Perry Mason also drew on the distinguished West Coast radio pool.
 Working steadily in radio since the 1940s, Raymond Burr was a leading player on the West Coast and in 1956 was the star of CBS Radio's Fort Laramie.
 Noted for his loyalty and consciousness of history, Burr went out of his way to employ his colleagues.
 Some 180 radio celebrities appeared on Perry Mason during the first season alone.